fltk/fltk/README.Cairo.txt

 *** POST 1.3 potential cairo use:
 // Set cr to something you made yourself.
 This lets you reuse functions
-// that use cr, and also tells fltk that cr is not one of it's own and
+// that use cr, and also tells fltk that cr is not one of its own and
 // thus cannot be destroyed or reused for a different window: void Fl::cairo_make_current(cairo_t*)